JayWilson1/test-repo/README.md

 # test-repo
-Class with Jay P. and Cherrelle M.
+**Class with Jay P. and Cherrelle M.**

-Use Markdown language here
+1. Use Markdown language here
+2. Markdown cheat sheet

+- [] get comfortable with README.md
+-